Close your eyes and picture this: endless hills covered in green, spectacular cliffs, hidden glens and such a rich history, right at your feet!

 People’s Story and Museum of Edinburgh opened their doors with history, legends and little bits from the past.
 And for free 🙂 !

 6.Mini-golf at St. Andrews

 The weekend was coming and our friends had in mind a little surprise: we were going to St. Andrews to play golf!
 Or… at least admire the professionals.
 Ok… or maybe mini-golf :))

-Our last day was all about the (Royal) Botanic Garden: peace and quiet from the city center, beautifully laid out and impeccably maintained.
+Our last day in Edinburgh was all about the (Royal) Botanic Garden: peace and quiet from the city center, beautifully laid out and impeccably maintained.
 I have to say it’s the best we have ever seen.

 And if it wasn’t enough to make us regret we were leaving, the sun was up, on a perfectly clear sky…

 If you really want to try something traditional, this is haggis.
 Although not immediately appealing, it has an interesting texture and savoury taste.

 A pub we really liked is Kilderkin, with great food, drinks and atmosphere.

 We discovered the most amazing asian food here (who would have thought?): Shamoli Thai & Indian restaurant.
 We had such a great meal, that we kept coming back in the next days, too! 🙂

 Good bye, Edinburgh!
 Scotland, we will come back!